paul-ucryo/world-peace/README.md

 I think life is like reading a book.
 The anxiety is the point.
 You have to have faith that it makes sense at the end.
 And you have to try and be a character you'd want to read.
-Cause hell would be having to read a boring book for eternity.
+You gotta fight for your right to party.

 # world-peace
 https://www.youtube.com/watch?v=LXzDGn1C308